-In the two previous AutoCAD tutorial, we have seen a couple of different ways to draw a line in AutoCAD.
-Before I start today, I would like to mention something I forgot to mention in the beginning.
+We have seen a couple of ways you can go to draw a straight line in AutoCAD here.
+Before diving into today’s tutorial, I would like to mention something I totally forgot to mention in previous sessions.

 There are very very few actions in AutoCAD that force you to click and hold.
-We don’t click and hold here except for this selecting technique which we will look more into later.
+As for now forget about CLICK AND HOLD.
+We will cover exceptional cases later.

-Drawing a line with a dimension in AutoCAD
+Drawing a Straight line with a dimension in AutoCAD

 We need to talk about the ORTHO mode before anything else here.